PortlandStatePowerLab/water_heaters_testings/README.md

 There are

 The following are the three scripts and run procedures:
+- TMUX - running programs from one terminal
+      - On the RPI Desktop, open a window and run TMUX.
+You will need to create three separate windows to run the three programs.

+      - ```tmux```
+      -ctrl+b, %
+      -ctrl+b, "
+      - To move from window to window: cntrol+b, <up> or <down> or <left> or <right>
+      - To close out tmux: ctrl+b, :kill-session
 - Commodity Service - Collecting WH data from the commodity read
     - Conformance commodity service initiates data collection for any desired mode.
       At the start of the program, you will enter the WH Brand (if it is a HP, write